unclebob/CC_SMC/README.md

 In the above example, notice that nearly all the actions have been restated as _entry-_ and _exit-actions_.
 You may find that this makes the state machine more readable.

+The _Entry-_ and _Exit-actions_ of superstates are inherited by their derivative states.

 ### Semantic Differences with _Entry-_ and _Exit-actions_.
 Note also that there is a slight semantic difference between the last two examples.
 If we are in the `Locked` state, and we get a `Reset` event, then the `lock` action will be invoked even though we are already in the locked state.
 This is because _every_ transition invokes all the _exit-_ and _entry-actions_, regardless of whether the state is actually changing.
 Thus, when we are in the `Unlocked` state, and we get a `Coin` event, even though we stay in the `Unlocked` state, the `unlock` action will be invoked.